MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/touch.md

 Whenever rotation has been selected, both the one-finger and two-finger manipulation methods handle the rotation first.
 If any rotation is detected, then the rotation component is effectively removed.
 What remains is interpreted as panning and scaling.

 Here's the `OneFingerManipulate` method.
-If one-finger rotation has not been enabled, then the logic is simple &#x2014; it simply uses the previous point and new point to construct a vector named `delta` that corresponds precisely to translation.
+If one-finger rotation has not been enabled, then the logic is simple &mdash; it simply uses the previous point and new point to construct a vector named `delta` that corresponds precisely to translation.
 With one-finger rotation enabled, the method uses angles from the pivot point (the center of the bitmap) to the previous point and new point to construct a rotation matrix:

 ```csharp
 class TouchManipulationManager